smaurice101/maadsbml/docs/source/maadsbmlnotebook.rst

 To process your own data file simply drop it in your local folder: **csvuploads**

 .. important::

+   • You MUST have the MAADSBML docker container running

    • The file must be CSV (comma separated values)